Ph.D. Admission Requirements and Procedures

 Admission decisions are determined competitively and do not employ fixed rules.
 Application requirements and factors affecting admission decisions include overall undergraduate GPA, overall graduate GPA, work experience, scores on the Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE), particularly the quantitative score, and three letters of reference from persons familiar with the applicant’s academic performance.
 Applicants are advised to take the GMAT or GRE early, as there normally is a four- to six-week delay from completion of the exam until receipt of the scores.
 Students admitted to the program in the last few years have average GMAT scores that total above 650, with quantitative subscores exceeding the 90th percentile.

 Our program accepts only fall admissions.
-To be guaranteed consideration for fall admission, your application file—including transcripts, letters of recommendation, and official scores should be uploaded to the Ph.D.
-Portal by January 15.
+To be guaranteed consideration for fall admission, your application file—including transcripts, letters of recommendation, and official scores should be submitted by January 15.
 Our admissions committee generally begins reviewing applications and starts making admission decisions, including financial aid commitments, shortly thereafter.

 Applicants whose native language is not English must complete the Test of English as a Foreign Language (TOEFL) and arrange for submission of the official scores to the university.
 The Department of Marketing requires a TOEFL score of at least 600.